 Naturally, I am going to let you know about my service!
 My Landlord Law site has a detailed guide to bringing proceedings based on my 20 years or so experience as a solicitor in bringing eviction claims.

 I should add that I am no longer a solicitor as I closed my law firm down in 2013 (to concentrate on other work) – but I have not forgotten how to do it!
 However, as I am no longer a solicitor authorised to represent clients in litigation, my service is limited to providing advice and guidance to help you do it yourself.
 For many landlords, this is all they want.

-You can get access to the Eviction Guide by joining Landlord Law as a +Plus member which will cost you
+You can get access to the Eviction Guide by joining Landlord Law as a Business Level member which will cost you

 - £350 for a year (annual membership also includes a free telephone advice call with me)